 Perform a test run

-After you’ve gone through each step in the task workflow, it is the perfect time to perform a test run on your local device.
+After you have gone through each step in the task workflow, it is the perfect time to perform a test run on your local device.
 Click "Run" and select "Run task on your device".

 Now watch your data get extracted live!